-This description focuses on commercial credit card transactions.
+10. This description focuses on commercial credit card transactions.
 In the case of debit card transactions, the interchange fee caps provided for in the IFR apply to all transactions except for commercial card transactions where funds are directly debited from the business current account.

-- 3.15 Interchange fees are usually deducted from the face value of transactions made on an issuer's cards when the issuer settles with the acquirer.
-This is an example of an interchange fee paid directly from the acquirer to the issuer. - 3.16 Under the anti-circumvention provisions of Article 5 of the IFR, the fees for payment transactions or related activities that the acquirer pays indirectly to the issuer are also treated as interchange fees and are subject to the caps, except where they do not have an object or effect equivalent to a direct interchange fee.
-Indirect interchange fees can be paid via any intermediary that: - links the issuer and the acquirer - receives fees from the acquirer (whether directly or indirectly) - 3.17 For the avoidance of doubt, payments of fees which result from agreements between the issuer and a party that is not an acquirer, scheme or other intermediary are not interchange fees.
-For example, cardholder payments to issuers are not interchange fees. - 3.18 The scheme is an example of a third party that links the issuer and the acquirer, but it is not the only one.
-Other intermediaries may sit between the scheme and the issuer or acquirer.
-There may also be a chain of more than one intermediary that enables the issuer to receive fees from the acquirer indirectly. - 3.19 When assessing whether they are complying with the interchange fee caps, issuers and acquirers should take account of both direct and indirect fees for payment transactions or related activities paid between acquirers and issuers. - 3.20 Under Articles 3, 4 and 5 of the IFR, issuers must ensure that any interchange fees received (whether directly or indirectly) from acquirers in respect of a card-based payment transaction do not exceed the relevant interchange fee cap.
+- 3.16 When assessing whether they are complying with the interchange fee caps, issuers and acquirers should take account of both direct and indirect fees for payment transactions or related activities paid between acquirers and issuers. - 3.17 Under Articles 3, 4 and 5 of the IFR, issuers must ensure that any interchange fees received (whether directly or indirectly) from acquirers in respect of a card-based payment transaction do not exceed the relevant interchange fee cap.
 This involves taking account of all sources of agreed remuneration (including net compensation) that they receive from acquirers, and from parties who might themselves receive fees from acquirers.
 We recognise that not all payments received by issuers from acquirers (directly or indirectly) might constitute issuer 'remuneration'.
-For example, where a transaction is fraudulent and the acquirer pays back the value of the transaction to the issuer, this would not be treated as issuer remuneration.
-If interchange fees are capped on a per-transaction basis, and an issuer receives an interchange fee at the level of the cap, the issuer should, on a net basis, receive no additional remuneration from the acquirer, scheme or other intermediary for that transaction. - 3.21 Acquirers might only be able to see the interchange fees they pay directly to issuers and might not know an issuer's net compensation position based on payments between the issuer and the scheme or other intermediaries.
+For example, where a transaction is fraudulent and the acquirer pays back the value of the transaction to the issuer, this would not be treated as issuer receives an interchange fees are capped on a per-transaction basis, and an issuer receives an interchange fee at the level of the cap, the issuer should, on a net basis, receive no additional remuneration from the acquirer, scheme or other intermediary for that transaction. - 3.18 Acquirers might only be able to see the interchange fees they pay directly to issuers and might not know an issuer's net compensation position based on payments between the issuer and the scheme or other intermediaries.
 Therefore, we consider that, under Articles 3, 4 and 5 of the IFR, the primary responsibility of acquirers is to ensure that the direct interchange fees they pay do not exceed the caps.
-However, acquirers should also be proactive in ascertaining whether any fees that they pay to other parties (such as the scheme or another intermediary) are being passed back to issuers (whether in full or in part).
+However, acquirers should also be proactive in ascertaining whether any fees that they pay to other parties (such as the scheme or another intermediary) are being passed back to issuers (whether in full or in part). - 3.19 Article 5 of the IFR (the prohibition on circumvention) should be read alongside Article 2(10) and 2(11), which define the terms 'interchange fee' and 'net compensation' respectively, as well as explanatory recital 31.

-Net compensation is the total fee income that issuers receive in respect of card transactions net of the fees they pay in respect of the same.
+11. Net compensation is the total fee income that issuers receive in respect of card transactions net of the fees they pay in respect of the same.